 Effective September 14, 2016, Mr. Paul Schneier resigned from the Company's Board of Directors.
-By agreement with the Company, all of Mr. Schneier's outstanding equity awards became fully vested upon his resignation.
+Additionally, effective August 29, 2016, Mr. David Pasi resigned from the Company's Board of Directors.
+By agreement with the Company, all of Mr. Schneier's and Mr. Pasi's outstanding equity awards became fully vested upon their resignations.